-Breast - Prosthesis Category: (IFR / Prior Approval / Monitored Approval) Prior Approval Replacement Local or National EBI (Evidence Based Local Interventions) Policy:
+Category: (IFR / Prior Approval / Monitored Approval) Prior Approval Local or National EBI (Evidence Based Interventions) Policy: Local (IFR / Prior Approval / Monitored Approval) Local or National EBI

 Breast prosthesis may have to be removed after some complications such as leakage of silicone gel or physical intolerance.
 This policy deals with the potential replacement of a prosthesis.